The general admissions requirements listed below are expected of all applicants for the Master of Science in Speech-Language Pathology program.

 Students must complete the pre-requisites prior to entry into the program.
 Completion of these pre-requisite courses at Delaware Valley University does not guarantee admission to the M.S. program in Speech-Language Pathology.

+In addition, students must have completed the foundational science courses required of ASHA.
 Information on the required basic sciences can be found at the link below.
-Students must have one statistics course; one biology course, one physics or chemistry course, and one social or behavior sciences course.
+Students must have successfully completed one class in each of the following areas: statistics, biology, physics or chemistry, and social or behavioral sciences.